life-itself/community/books/turchin-2023-end-times-elites.md

 - Part 2.
 The Drivers of Instability
 - Part 3.
 Crisis and Aftermath

+This is "my kind of history" -- big picture, "plate tectonics", "longue duree" type of stuff.
+Combines mathematics, dynamical systems and history in the way I always hoped for.
+Reminds me particularly of Fischer's *The Great Wave: Price Revolutions and the Rhythm of History* (which i have notes on somewhere).

 # Summary

 - Structural-demographic model (Jack Goldstone and others)
-  - Demographic growth leading to declining real wages, elite wage gains and growing inequality
+  - Demographic growth leading to declining real wages for masses, rising wealth for elites means growing inequality
     - Leads to popular immiseration
     - Resentment of elite
-  - Elite over-production: too many elite with no prospects
+  - Elite over-production: too many elite with no prospects to enter elite "younger sons", "frustrated mandarins etc"
     - Leaders for the revolution ...
-- Ideological factors ...
+  - Combine those together you get recipe for intra-elite conflict and downfall of current regime and its replacements
+- Ideological and cultural factors can be added to the mix: breakdown of ideological hegemony is one major leading indicator of regime downfall
-  - ..
+  -

 Part 3 a lot less clear.
-Unsurprising as trying to predict with some integrity.
+Unsurprising as trying to do prediction with some intellectual integrity.
 Interesting moments e.g. discussion of Tucker Carlson and the NatCons.

 # Notes and Commentary

 ## Part 1.
 The Cliodynamics of Power

-## 2: ...
+## Chapter 1 Elites, Elite Overproduction, and the Road to Crisis

+Introduces the basic idea of elite overproduction and the road to crisis.

+Think of elite playing a game of musical chairs.
+There are only so many positions to go round.
+If elite is growing faster than number of chairs (as is usually the case) then:

+- First you get increasing conflict over access to the "chairs" i.e. positions of power and wealth.
+This leads to breakdown in behavior with increasing violence and rule-breaking by elite themselves
+- Second increasing segment of the elite who are disgruntled and who consider overthrowing existing elite

+## Chapter 2 Stepping Back: Lessons of History

 - cultural factor of polygamy influence socio-political cycle length. in monogamous societies around 200 years or more. in monogamous societies around 100 years. this is because polygamous societies generate elite overproduction much quicker
   - comment: good exmpa